Friday 7th September

 I had another climb to do first then hopefully it was down hill ha ha.

 I was feeling good as I hiked along the trail and the climb was good .
 I came to a short hand over hand section then it became normal .
 I climbed higher then came to some amazing rocks they were huge and the trail passed through them and around them.

 it was then a short scramble and then.inwas on huge slabs of rock again as I climbed above the tree line.
 Wow what a view I was staying st a vast lake and the clouds or mist hung above it like a blanket.
 I stood admiring the views before pushing on and up.

-at last I reached the summit and received even better views.
-It was fairly flat up here as I looked all around me. there was a north summit. thst I could of but today I wanted miles
+At last I reached the summit and received even better views.
+It was fairly flat up here as I looked all around me.
+I could of stayed and camped but today I wanted miles

-so began to walk on . again the views were spectacular. as I started my decent I ran into a sobo. we exchanged greetings a d I continued on .
-It was still early but the sun was trying to shine.
+I walked on, the views were spectacular.
+As I started my decent I ran into a SOBO, we exchanged greetings and I continued on .
+It was early but the sun was trying to shine.

 I headed down with the occasional up just to annoy me.

 On the damp muddy parts I could see many moose tracks, I stopped to stare into the woods, how do these big animals disappear?.

 The trail passed through several pine forests and now with the sun they smelled wonderful, one of my favourite smells on trail